hashesDAO/docs/FAQ.md

 # Fequently Asked Questions

+To add - more explanation of hashes collections, create flow stuff, launching a predicate contract

 ### What is the Hashes?
 The Hashes is an NFT-focused decentralized autonomous organization (DAO) that aims to push the boundaries of generative art and NFT infrastructure.